MoldovaOfficial Name: Republic of Moldova

 U.S. citizens can stay in Moldova for up to 90 days within a six-month period.
 Residence permits are required for stays over 90 days.
 Immigration, residence, and work permits are issued for up to five years.
 The Moldovan Government receives applications at a "one-stop window" located at the Bureau of Migration office at 124, Stefan cel Mare Street in Chisinau.

 U.S. citizens are permitted to enter Moldova through the separatist region of Transnistria.
-However, visitors who enter Moldova through Transnistria are not automatically registered and must register themselves within three days of their arrival in right-bank (western) Moldova at the Ministry of Information Development (MID) registration office located in central Chisinau at 49 Kogalniceanu Street.
+However, visitors who enter Moldova through Transnistria are not automatically registered and must register themselves within three days of their arrival in right-bank (western) Moldova at the Ministry of Information Development (MID) registration office located in central Chisinau at 42 A. Puskin Street or at the Bureau of Migration and Asylum located at 124 Boulevard Stefan cel Mare, Chisinau.
+Outside of Chisinau, registration can be performed at the local passport office.
+To register your stay, you must present a valid passport and proof of travel (e.g. car insurance, if driving a vehicle into Moldova; plane ticket, bus or train ticket).the following documents:

-If you plan to stay in Transnistria, you should register with the Passports Division of the Ministry of Interior in the city or town in which you are staying within the first 24 hours of your arrival.
+If planning to stay in Transnistria, you should register with the Passports Division of the Ministry of Interior in the city or town in which you are staying within the first 24 hours of arrival.

 Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Moldova.
-HIV testing is not required if you visit for less than 90 days; however HIV testing is required if you visit for longer than 90 days and/or apply for a residence permit.
+HIV testing is not required if you visit for less than 90 days.
+The HIV testing is required if you visit for longer than 90 days and/or apply for a residence permit.
 Please check this information with the Moldovan Ministry of Foreign Affairs before you travel.

 Safety and Security

-Although there have been no terrorist incidents and we are currently unaware of terrorist threats against U.S. citizens in Moldova, stay aware of your surroundings at all times.
+Although, we are currently unaware of specific threats against U.S. citizens in Moldova, stay aware of your surroundings at all times.
 There are frequent political and social demonstrations, of varying size, generally held outside government buildings and in large public areas in Chisinau.
 These are generally peaceful demonstrations; however, due to the large crowds and narrow roads, the main traffic arteries become heavily congested or blocked for hours at a time.
-As with any large crowd there is always a potential for disorder or violence and travelers are encouraged to avoid areas during demonstrations and monitor local news for current information.
+As with any large crowd there is always a potential for disorder or violence, and travelers are encouraged to avoid areas during demonstrations and monitor local news for current information.
+Security messages regarding demonstration and strikes are posted on the Embassy’s website.

-Because police have the legal right to ask for identification on the street, carry your passport or a photocopy with you at all times.
-A separatist regime controls the Transnistria region, east of the Dniester River.
-Be careful when visiting or crossing Transnistria, since the U.S. Embassy may not be able to help if you encounter difficulties.
+Police have the legal right to ask for identification on the street, therefore you should carry your passport or a photocopy with you at all times.
+A separatist regime controls the Transnistria region.
+Be careful when visiting or crossing into Transnistria, since the U.S. Embassy may not be able to help if you encounter difficulties.
 There are many checkpoints along roads leading into and out of Transnistria.
 Taking photographs of checkpoints, military facilities, and security forces is prohibited.

-Members of racial minority groups visiting Moldova have sometimes reported that they were stared at, verbally abused, denied entrance into some clubs and restaurants, or harassed by police.
-While Moldovan police can be helpful and might assist travelers in need, U.S. citizens have sometimes been harassed, mistreated, or subjected to extortion by Moldovan police.
-If a policeman stops you, you have a right to see his identity card ("legiti-MAT-seeya" in Romanian).
+Members of racial minority groups visiting Moldova have reported that they were stared at, verbally abused, assaulted, denied entrance into some clubs and restaurants, or harassed by police.
+While Moldovan police can be helpful and might assist travelers in need, there have been reports of U.S. citizens being harassed, mistreated, or subjected to extortion by Moldovan police.
+If a policeman stops you, you have a right to see his or her identity card ("legiti-MAT-seeya" in Romanian).
 Traffic police should also display a metal badge on the outside of their uniforms.
-If the policeman harasses you or asks for a bribe, try to remember the official's name, title, badge number, and description, and contact the U.S. Embassy.
-If you refuse to pay a bribe, you might be delayed, but there have been few reports of any problems beyond inconvenience.
+If the police officer harasses you or asks for a bribe, try to remember the official's name, title, badge number, description, and contact the U.S. Embassy to report the incident at the earliest possibility.

 To stay connected: